SilkRose/Pony/src/stories/pretty-and-pink/pretty-and-pink-meta.md

 ### Description
 Rarity can’t keep her feelings for Pinkie a secret any longer.
 She decides to make her a dress to show her how much she means to her.

+[The Mystery Fluttershy Fan](https://www.fimfiction.net/user/15759/The+Mystery+Fluttershy+Fan) has made an audiobook of Pretty and Pink, you can listen to it [here](https://www.youtube.com/watch?v=haVP8dKX_Mg). **Please note**, the story has had a minor update since then, so the audiobook doesn't match exactly with the story now.

+Cover done by IrradiatedPirateBooty#7892 on Discord.

 ### Short Description
 Rarity decides to give Pinkie a gift to show her how much she means to her.